Lukejkw/Rework/Readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/gpo5a4kjm97p7ews?svg=true)](https://ci.appveyor.com/project/Lukejkw/rework)

-A simple library containing all the helper methods that you have written a million times
+A simple library containing all the helper methods that you have probably written a million times.

+If you have methods that your think should be included, please put in a pull request.

 ## Requires